earlew/pwp_python_00/README.md

 + [xray](http://xray.readthedocs.org/en/v0.5/why-xray.html)
 + seawater

-The first three are available with the popular python distributions such as [Anaconda](https://www.continuum.io/downloads) and [Canopy](https://store.enthought.com/downloads/#default).
-To get the other two, you can do pip install from a unix command line:
+The first three modules are available with the popular python distributions such as [Anaconda](https://www.continuum.io/downloads) and [Canopy](https://store.enthought.com/downloads/#default).
+You can get the other two modules via the `pip install` command from the unix command line:

 ```
 pip install xray